 Store in a cake box or plastic bags in a dry place, at room temperature.
 You may add paper towels to the bottom of the cake box, and line the completely cooled muffins in a single layer.
 To be extra safe, add paper towels on top as well.

-These are however best served fresh and the day of baking.
+These are however best served fresh and on the day of baking.
 They will still be delicious for a couple of days, but the crumb topping will kind of melt away and will not stay crispy.

-I unfortunately do not have a good suggestion as how to store muffins with crumb toppings yet, but I keep trying different methods.
+I unfortunately do not have a good suggestion as to how to store muffins with crumb toppings yet, but I keep trying different methods.
 If you have a suggestion, I am all ears.

 Some add paper towels on top of the muffins to help absorb the moisture, but I haven’t had much luck with this method.
 I’ve also tried to keep the lid ajar, and I actually think that works ok, but obviously not perfect.
-Either way the muffins are still super flavorful and tasty!
+Either way, the muffins are still super flavorful and tasty!

 Enjoy these homemade blueberry muffins fresh out of the oven, with a cold glass of milk on a hot day or a lovely cup of hot chocolate for those colder rainy Summer days.